 To set the comparison key for an object, click an arrowed button in the corresponding row of the Comparison Key column.

-For more information about comparison keys, please refer to the topic: What’s a comparison key?
+For more information about comparison keys, refer to What is a comparison key?

-On the Mapping tab of the Data Compare tool, SQL Data Compare the number of columns that will be compared for each table or view is displayed.
+On the Mapping tab of Data Compare, the number of columns that will be compared for each table or view is displayed.

 Data Compare allows customizing the comparison to consider only specific columns.